Understanding CliftonStrengths

 CliftonStrengths at Work

 CliftonStrengths offers a clear way to understand what makes people unique and how those differences impact work.
-One of my clients understood why she she focused on the future so much and learnt that not all her team members are like that which helped her to slow down and explain her perspective to them.
-Another client learnt why she was feeling frustrated at work when she realised that she was using the themes under the executing domain more than where her real strengths were which was in the strategic thinking domain.
-That made her think if she could consider re-scoping her role in the team or consider another role.
+One of my clients understood why she focused on the future so much.
+She learned that not all her team members share this perspective.
+This insight helped her slow down and explain her viewpoint to them.
+Another client discovered the source of her frustration at work.
+She realised she was relying on the executing domain more than her true strengths, which lay in strategic thinking.
+This revelation prompted her to consider re-scoping her role within the team or even exploring a new position.
 By focusing on strengths, individuals and teams can improve performance and satisfaction.

 Comments